 And, crucially, there must be no period when the government is putting through trade bills and negotiating with the likes of Trump, when the key environmental principles do not apply.
 That would be truly dangerous for our environment.

 Jenny Jones (Baroness Jones of Moulsecoomb) is a Green Party member of the House of Lords.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.